Guitar Sight Reading: Tips and Methods for Practice

 2. Use single-line music

-Even though classical guitar plays many notes at once, use single-line music for your sight-reading practice.
+Even though classical guitar players use many notes at once, use single-line music for your sight-reading practice.

 This allows you to keep moving and keep your eyes moving forward.

-As your skills develop, you can work with more complex music.
+As your music reading skills develop, you can work with more complex music.
 If you find single-line music too easy, just speed up the metronome.
 At some point, it will get challenging.

 You can also use repertoire collections that are considerably below your current playing ability for sight-reading practice as well.
 Just heed the 60–80% rule.

-3. Use music below your current playing abilities
+3. Use music below your current playing level

-A common mistake is to use repertoire you may intend to play as sight-reading practice.
+A common mistake guitar players make is to use repertoire you may intend to play as sight-reading practice.
+Don’t try and sight-read Spanish Guitar Music like Asturias – Leyenda, or the Concierto de Aranjuez.
 This doesn’t really work.

 Music that challenges your current abilities is too difficult for sight-reading practice.

 Instead, choose music that is a level or two below you.
-(This can be useful in other contexts as well.)
+(This can be useful in other contexts as well.).
+If this means avoiding music with ledger lines and odd time signatures, that’s okay.

 Flute music, violin music, fiddle tunes, jazz charts (the Charlie Parker Omnibook works well) or anything else you find can be very effective.
+The music you choose does not even need to be written in concert pitch.
 You can often get books of sight-reading material at used book stores, estate sales, or online.
+Or see the CGS Free Sheet Music Library.

 4. Glance over the music first to spot any tricky spots